miha-stopar/twitterclassifier/README.rst

 Install and run
 =====

-Go to */path/to/twitterclassifier/config* and add twitter.cfg file with your Twitter credentials there.
-It should look like something like:
+Go to */path/to/twitterclassifier/config* and add twitter.cfg file with your Twitter credentials there:
 ::
 	[Twitter]
-	token = 772084514-zXzUYZlLTE2WazPUFS94Fhmr9wNtEzzeUuQuhpiT
+	token =
-	token_secret = vBa0oJx8wcotp4teDQY37MyMCv8bE625MixuaDlt4wg
+	token_secret =
-	consumer_key = CKK55Jukf23p8ejYTXY6w
+	consumer_key =
-	consumer_secret = ywgZZ5fAsC1MCD04icV1lWSoMFlGr3HEmg1PpAWHJY
+	consumer_secret =

 Create a directory where tweets will be stored and edit data_dir parameter in */path/to/twitterclassifier/twclassifier/ccore/util.py*.